moniafavaro/news/README.md

 That was the next step, when the search bar was working our job was done.

-We only had 48 hours to finish this project, so the website don't have many functionalities, but it work very well and satisfies the NVP.
+We only had 48 hours to finish this project, so the website ddoesn't have many functionalities, but it works very well and satisfies the MVP.

-# Framework used
+# Framework Used

 * JavaScript
 * CSS3